Poster Information

 • A CSU faculty-led group can submit up to six poster abstracts, but—

 • CSUBIOTECH can only accept up to two poster abstracts from each faculty-led group.
-Posters submitted on behalf of a special research program (ie. MARC U-STAR, RISE, LSAMP, BUILD, CIRM, etc.) will not count towards this maximum.
+If posters are being submitted by the director of a special research program (e.g. MARC U-STAR, RISE, LSAMP, BUILD, CIRM, etc.), on behalf of multiple principal investigators (PIs), then the program director is allowed to submit abstracts for students in those other labs.
+Under such a circumstance, the maximum of 2 accepted abstracts still applied to each PI.
 You will have the opportunity to make this distinction on your abstract submission form.

 • CSU faculty members can designate a maximum of two (2) poster-presenting authors per poster.